-- Second spine of dorsal fin longer than others
+- Second spine of dorsal fin is long

-- Pectoral fins longer than pelvic fins; squared off tail
+- Pectoral fins are longer than pelvic fins

-Red grouper are a bottom dwelling fish associated with hard bottoms.
-Juveniles are found offshore along with adults greater than 6 years old.
+Bottom-dwelling fish found over hard and muddy bottoms.
+Juveniles found offshore along with adults greater than 6 years old.
 Fish from 1 to 6 years occupy nearshore reefs.

-This fish spawns in April and May.
-Red grouper prefer water temperatures between 66 and 77 degrees F. Like many other grouper, red grouper undergo a sex reversal; young individual females becoming males as they age.
-Red grouper have a lifespan of at least 25 years.
-They feeds on squid, crustaceans, and fish.
+Spawn in April and May.
+Prefer water temperatures between 66 and 77 degrees F. Like many other grouper, red grouper undergo a sex reversal, young individual females becoming males as they age.

 Feed on a variety of fishes and invertebrates.